learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 ## Overview

-In this code-along lesson, we'll learn why dynamic routes are powerful and how to integrate them in to a Sinatra project.
+In this code-along lesson, we'll learn why dynamic routes are powerful and how to integrate them into a Sinatra project.

 ## Objectives